 There are veins of precious ores, crystals, and ragnite strewn about the land, and old metal from heaps of gears and ancient machinery in ruins.

-You can spend 1 hour and make a Knowledge roll to look for veins of precious ores or scrap heaps.
+You can spend 1 hour and make a Knowledge roll vs the Travel DC of an area to look for veins of precious ores or scrap heaps.
+Every extra +1 hour spent gives +1 to the roll.
 Please declare how many extra hours you'd like to spend before rolling.

 - Settlements -